t-koester/webstore/readme.md

 This is just a littel Project where i try to build a webstore.
 I try to make it for future Project and for Private use.

+## Update
+I stop working on this for the first!
+It was pretty fun and i learned much stuff from this!
+Probably i use this in the future for some new projects or smth but im not sure about it.
+In case you want to use this (what i dont really understand) go for it, check the licence and start!
+If you want to contact me or have questions hit me up on Telegram: @just_tammo!

 ## Security
 This Project is 100% Unsecure!
 Dont use it for real use!